Tuesday, September 16, 2025

 Soak in culture like a sponge.

 No, there is nothing necessarily unplanned about taking in culture, but how you allow these experiences to change your mind, your heart, and even your identity is absolutely the key to next-level tourism.
 You don't even have to be a seasoned traveler!
 Just don't be stubborn and do let go of your preconceived determinations.
-You don't have to compromise your values; you just have to have the humility to be able see life through a different lens.
+You don't have to compromise your values; you just have to have the humility to be able to see life through a different lens.
 Furthermore, no one is asking that you adopt a new culture - only appreciate it and see where it takes you.

 Santo Niño celebration in Malitbog, Philippines